chef/okta_aws/README.md

 Within each profile there are several settings:

-* `appid` - this is the app ID used by okta.
-Finding this out isn't straightforward, but you can get it by going into the application settings in the admin interface in okta, and looking for the 'Identity Provider metadata' link in the 'Sign On' section.
-The URL will look something like:
-  `https://chef.okta.com/app/SOMERANDOMID/sso/saml/metadata`.
-The random ID in this URL is your appid.
-* `principal_arn`: This is the ARN of the saml integration you set up in AWS.
-  It can also be found from the 'Sign on' page of the application settings in okta.
-Look for the 'Identify provider ARN' setting.
+* `embed_url` - this is App Embed Link you can find in the "General" tab when looking at the application inside the okta admin console.
-* `role_arn`: This is the ARN of the role you are assigned when you log into AWS via okta.
-It can be found in the IAM console when you log in, by going to the roles section and finding the role that you are logged in as (shown at the top right of the screen on the AWS console).
+* `role_arn`: This setting contains the role to assume when you log into AWS via okta.
+You only need to provide this if you are assigned more than one role in okta, and you don't want to be prompted for which role to assume each time.
+You can provide either a full ARN here, or just the name of the role itself.

 Note: If you have been instructed to download this tool, then these settings may have been provided to you already.